 The SIFT trial

-This trial was the result of a great deal of coordination between 55 different centres.
+This trial (Controlled Trial of Two Incremental Milk-Feeding Rates in Preterm Infants) was the result of a great deal of coordination between 55 different centres.
 For inclusion, infants had to be <1500g and <32 weeks gestational age at birth.
 Once the decision was made to advance feeds, babies were randomized to receive increases of 18 mL/kg/d vs 30 ml/kg/d.
 The primary outcome was survival without mod-erate or severe neurodevelopmental disability at 24 months CGA.
 What is striking about the study is its size.
 The number of babies in the fast arm was 1394 while 1399 in the slower group.
 In terms of having sufficient numbers of infants who were at the earliest gestational ages they were able to accomplish this as shown in this table.

 Importantly when looking at the primary outcome 87.4% of infants in the faster group vs 88.7% in the slower group were followed up for assessment.
 It is also worth mentioning that this is even more impressive in terms of retention when one considers that about 6% in both arms died before assessment.

 What were the findings then?